Kolmogorov complexity and computably enumerable sets: Proof of Theorem

 Let $S_0$ be the domain of $U$ and for each $k>0$ let $S_k$ contain the descriptions in the domain of $U$ which are used at least $k$ times.
 Note that $S_{i+1}\subseteq S_i$ for each $i$.
 According to the correspondence that we defined between the domains of $U$, $M$ a string $\sigma$ in the domain of $U$ that is used $k$ times incurs weight $k\cdot 2^{-|\sigma|}$ to the domain of $M$.
 Hence (\ref{eq:Mwbou}) holds.

+Note that we need not explicitly have a factor $k$ in the above sum, as a string in $S_k$ is also in $S_i$ for $i<k$, so it is counted $k$ times.
 A $U$-description is called {\em active} at stage $s$ if $U(\sigma)[s]\subseteq A[s]$.
 By the direct way that $M$ is enumerated, all descriptions that enter $S_1$ at some stage $s$ are currently active.
 More generally, only currently active strings may move from $S_k$ to $S_{k+1}$ at any given stage.

 The sets $S_k$ may be visualized as the nested containers of the infinite decanter model of Figure \ref{fig:treq}.
 As the figure indicates, descriptions may move from $S_k$ to $S_{k+1}$ but they also remain in $S_k$.
-If $B(n_i)[s]\neq B(n_i)[s+1]$ at some stage $s+1$ for some witness $n_i$, some strings move from $S_k$ to $S_{k+1}$ for various $k\in\Nat$ (i.e.\ they are used one more time).
+If $B(n_i)[s]\neq B(n_i)[s+1]$ at some stage $s+1$ for some witness $n_i$, some strings may move from $S_k$ to $S_{k+1}$ for various $k\in\Nat$ at some later stage.
 In this case we say that these strings were reused by $n_i$.
+In order to hold a unique $n_i$ responsible for the reuse of a $U$-description, we only consider the one with the least $i$ that reused the string.
+In this way, every time that a description is reused, it is because a unique $n_i$ (the marker that changed the least digit of $B$ that caused the enumeration of the new $M$-description).